Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL

 "address.0.state": "state",

-"address.0.postalCode": "zip_code"
+"address.0.postalCode": "zip_code",

 }

-def project_resource(resource: Dict[str, Any], schema_map: Dict[str, str]) -> Dict[str, Any]:
+def project_resource(resource: dict[str, Any], schema_map: dict[str, str]) -> dict[str, Any]:

-"""Extracts nested FHIR fields using dot-notation paths."""
+"""Extract nested FHIR fields using dot-notation paths into a flat row."""

-projected = {}
+projected: dict[str, Any] = {}

 for path, col_name in schema_map.items():